 • 2-3 coaching meetings to develop a small skill or make a specific decision

-• Weekly coaching meetings for a year to develop leadership potential across the board – with access to a wise trusted confidante who knows you well, will support you, keep your secrets, challenge you to grow, and keep you focussed on success in areas that matter to you.
+• 12 months coaching commitment to develop leadership potential across the board – with access to a wise trusted confidante who knows you well, will support you, keep your secrets, challenge you to grow, and keep you focussed on success in areas that matter to you.

 Coaching Vs Therapy